-Since retirement, my husband Bill and I have lived in northern Wisconsin.
-Our house, situated next to a small lake called Lake Tippecanoe, is surrounded by a forest of hardwood and pine.
+Since retirement, my husband Bill and I have lived in northern Wisconsin for the last nineteen years.
+Our house, situated next to a small lake, is surrounded by a forest of hardwood and pine.
 Numerous trails wind through the woods nearby and several of these paths start only a few yards from our door.

 One evening, several years ago, dinner finished, dishes put away, Bill said, “Let’s go outside and take the path down to the lake.
 The night sky is going to be beautiful.”
 I hesitated, concerned about tripping and falling down, yet the stars and planets beckoned.
 I put on my well-worn hiking boots and headed for the door.

 Once outside and away from the lights of the house, I stopped and said, “I can’t see the path.
 It’s too dark out here.”
 Bill took my hand and gently coaxed me forward.
 “Barbara, just feel the path.
 Don’t rush.
 Take one step at a time.”

 I hung on to Bill’s arm while I swept the ground with my foot to make certain there were no obstacles in the way and took a cautious step.
 I swept the path again and moved forward.
 Understanding what to do, I let go of Bill and continued, one step at a time, feeling the ground for fallen branches, gnarly roots, rocks and chipmunk holes.
 When we reached the lake and stepped out of the trees and onto our pier, a starry sliver of universe greeted us.
 Arcturus, Cassiopeia, Vega, Venus, and the Big and Little Dippers sparkled in the sky.
 Feeling the path through my fear and hesitancy had rewarded me with heavenly delight.